Lise Østergaard: Later life

-On leaving the Folketing, Østergaard returned to Copenhagen University, concentrating on the need for women to contribute to international development.
+On leaving the Folketing, Østergaard returned to the University of Copenhagen, concentrating on the need for women to contribute to international development.
 She held her post as professor until 1994.

 Lise Østergaard died on 19 March 1996 in Copenhagen and is buried in Holmens Cemetery.
 She shares a grave with Gunnar P. Rosendahl (1919–1996) whom she married in 1974.